cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Have a beta where the data can flow from end-to-end

 #### Progress and Issues
+I set up the API and database for the backend this week and also added endpoints for the quick add and NBA teams routes.
+I ran into some issues with getting our API to connect to our mongoose database but got them sorted out.
+Additionally, I had trouble finding a way to get the API hosted on firebase, but the team was able to get it hosted on Heroku instead.

 #### Plans and Goals
+- Clean up database to fix typos
+- Add any endpoints the frontend realizes they need

 ### 5. Ned
 #### Goals From Last Week